Strategy & Planning

 3

 Some companies publish content on their blog or website that never makes it to LinkedIn.
-This prompt identifies the gaps: topics, product lines, or audiences covered on the site but absent from the LinkedIn page.
+This step surfaces those gaps: topics, product lines, or audiences covered on the site but absent from the company's LinkedIn page.
+The output gives your team a clear view of where a competitor's web content and their LinkedIn posting strategy diverge.

 Prompt